 - 1 The proprietor may assign his trade mark in whole or in part for the goods or services for which it has been claimed. - 2 The assignment is only valid if evidenced in writing.
-It is only effective in relation to third parties who are acting in good faith once it has been entered in the Register. - Amended by Annex No 3 of the Federal Act of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBI 2006 1). - Inserted by Annex No 3 of the Federal Act of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBI 2006 1). - Amended by Annex No 3 of the Federal Act of 22 June 2007, in force since 1 July 2008 (AS 2008 2551; BBl 2006 1).

-3 Actions under this Act may be brought against the previous proprietor up to the entry of the assignment in the Register.

-4 Unless otherwise agreed, the assignment of an undertaking also includes the assignment of its trade marks.
+It is only effective in relation to third parties who are acting in good faith once it has been entered in the Register. - 3 Actions under this Act may be brought against the previous proprietor up to the entry of the assignment in the Register. - 4 Unless otherwise agreed, the assignment of an undertaking also includes the assignment of its trade marks.

 Art.
-17a^{16} Division of an application or registration
+17 a^{16} Division of an application or registration

-- 1 The proprietor of a mark may at any time make a written request for the division of a registration or an application for registration. - 2 The goods and services are divided between the divisional applications or divisional registrations. - 3 Divisional applications or registrations retain the filing date and priority date of the original application or original registration.
+- 1 The proprietor of a trade mark may at any time request the division of a registration or an application for registration.17 - 2 The goods and services are divided between the divisional applications or divisional registrations. - 3 Divisional applications or registrations retain the filing date and priority date of the original application or original registration.